Graygzou/graygzou.github.io/jekyll/_includes/projects-content/raven-content.markdown

 * Introduce "fuzzy logic" to bots.
 * New weapon in the game : a grenade.
 * Introduce a learning bot (create neural network and train it with game data).
-* Two new modes : team deathmatch and Duel mode (1vs1).
+* Two new modes : team death-match and Duel mode (1vs1).
 * Three Bot behaviors for duel mode ("Burnhead", "Coward" and "Weapon Collector").
 * Add a new map.